seung-lab/igneous/README.md

 Igneous provides the engine for performing out-of-core skeletonization of labeled images.
 The in-core part of the algorithm is provided by the [Kimimaro](https://github.com/seung-lab/kimimaro) library.

 The strategy is to apply Kimimaro mass skeletonization to 1 voxel overlapping chunks of the segmentation and then fuse them in a second pass.
 Both sharded and unsharded formats are supported.
 For very large datasets, note that sharded runs better on a local cluster as it can make use of `mmap`.

+We also support computing the cross sectional area at each vertex, but be aware that this will add significant time to the computation (currently many hours for a densely labeled task).
+This is practical for sparse labeling though.
+This should be improved substantially in the future.

 #### CLI Skeletonization